anibal-tech/software-delivery-playbook/README.md

 ## Status

-Work in progress.
+Public portfolio version.

-This repository is part of my professional GitHub portfolio and will evolve as a practical reference for software delivery and technical team leadership.
+This repository is part of my professional GitHub portfolio and provides practical references for software delivery and technical team leadership.

 ## Author